 - Exam AZ-500: Microsoft Azure Security Technologies Certification Exam Study Guide

-There are a couple of more resources I want to point you to, to get started and learn Microsoft Azure in 2020.
+There are a couple of more resources I want to point you to, to get started and learn Microsoft Azure and cloud computing.

 - Azure Architecture Center – The Azure Architecture Center contains guidance for building end-to-end solutions on Microsoft Azure.
-Here you will find reference architectures, best practices, design patterns, scenario guides, and reference implementations.
+You will find reference architectures, best practices, design patterns, scenario guides, and reference implementations.

 - Cloud Adoption Framework – The Cloud Adoption Framework is the One Microsoft approach to cloud adoption in Azure, consolidating, and sharing best practices from Microsoft employees, partners, and customers.
 The framework gives customers a set of tools, guidance, and narratives that help shape technology, business, and people strategies for driving desired business outcomes during their adoption effort.
 This guidance aligns to the following phases of the cloud adoption lifecycle, like Strategy, Plan, Ready, Migrate, Innovate, Govern, and Manage.